Amsterdam Zuid station: Expansion plans

-Under the Zuidasdok project, the planned approach for redirecting the southern section of the A10 current traversing the site is to build a series of new tunnels to carry the motorway through instead, thereby opening up the surface space required to develop a high-quality and compact intermodal transport terminal around the existing Amsterdam Zuid station.
-The stated aims of the expansion programme are the improvement of traffic flow within the station, the location's transformation into a modern transport hub for the city, and the stimulation of new urban developments in and around neighbouring districts.
-Various elements of the local public transport infrastructure are to be redeveloped to better accommodate these aims and the station's overall purpose.
+In the Zuidasdok project, the approach for relocating the southern (eastbound) carriageway of the A10 currently traversing the site is to put it in tunnels, thereby opening up the surface space required to develop a high-quality and compact intermodal transport station.
+The expansion programme aims to improve traffic flow within the station, create a modern transport hub for the city, and stimulate new urban developments.
+Elements of the local public transport infrastructure are to be redeveloped to better accommodate these aims and the station's overall purpose.

-As envisioned, the expanded station shall feature a light and elegant design intended to blend well with its surroundings.
-Various modifications are to be made as to enable faster transfers between the numerous train, metro, tram and bus services running through the station.
-The Minerva Passage, which links the northern and southern part of Amsterdam's Southern Axis, will be widened while a new underpass, known as the Britten Passage called after Benjamin Britten, shall also be constructed.
-The project will also create additional space adjacent to the station to house new bus and tram stops, bicycle parking facilities, and lots for taxis and park & ride facilities to enable quick and comfortable transfers.
+As envisioned, the expanded station will feature a light and elegant design intended to blend well with its surroundings.
+Modifications are to be made as to enable faster transfers between the numerous train, metro, tram and bus services running through the station.
+The Minerva Passage, a subway linking the northern and southern sides of Amsterdam's Southern Axis, will be widened while a new underpass, known as the Britten Passage after Benjamin Britten, will also be built.
+The project will also create space next to the station for new bus and tram stops, bicycle parking facilities, and lots for taxis and park & ride facilities to enable quick and comfortable transfers.

-All of the existing mainline platforms are to be widened and covered with new roofs.
-In addition, the dedicated metro platforms currently located east of Minerva Passage are to be repositioned to a central location between the (future) Britten and the Minerva passageways to improve passenger flow distribution across the passages.
-The new area of station will include the construction of four sets of mainline tracks, as well as additional space being reserved for the future installation of a further two sets of tracks.
-Upon completion, it shall be served by four separate metro tracks, including the double tracks used by the Noord / Zuid metro line.
+All of the existing mainline platforms are to be widened and reroofed.
+The metro platforms east of Minerva Passage are to be moved to a central position between the (future) Britten and the Minerva subways to improve passenger flow through the passages.
+The new station will have four mainline tracks (plus room to add a further pair of tracks), and four metro tracks, including the double tracks used by the Noord-Zuid metro line.